mariodavid/sneferu/README.md

 }
 ```

-In this case the test case just expresses its dependencies for the screens that should be used.
+In this case, the test case just expresses its dependencies for the screens that should be used.
 There are two variants to it:

 * `@StartScreen` is used when a screen should be injected that needs to be started on.
 In case the screen is not already open in the application, it is not possible to inject it
-* `@SubsequentScreen` is used when a screen should be injected in the test, but is currently not already opened.
-In this case the screen fetching from the application is postponed until the first interaction
+* `@SubsequentScreen` is used when a screen should be injected in the test but is currently not already opened.
+In this case, the screen fetching from the application is postponed until the first interaction

 ### Screen Test API